Choosing a legacy software modernization strategy

 Sometimes, when no source code or no real documentation is available (let’s say, a project had been performed by a mix of vendors who called it a day after delivering the “final product”), it is necessary to reverse-engineer a system to understand its structure.
-While it’s not really possible to restore the original code symbol-by-symbol, there are various techniques that can help you write very similar code that will do very similar things.
+While it’s not really possible to restore the original code character-by-character, there are various techniques that can help you write very similar code that will do very similar things.

 In certain instances, the source code may be available, but it could be outdated (different from the code which powers the current version) or not very helpful anyway.
 So, reverse-engineering would be a faster/safer option than using the available code.